metamorph-inc/openmeta-vahana/README.md

 The Vahana Trade Study set battery mass and motor mass as design variables while using assumed values for battery specific energy and motor specific power.
 Since 95% of all 'Parameter Study' PET runs failed as a result of the first two constraints, we looked into making battery mass and motor mass dependent variables which could be solved using an iterative method and the other design variables.

-Using Euler's linear method of numerical integration (method shown [here](https://docs.google.com/spreadsheets/d/170VYNoF4OTg8ZG605DoPC1EO5k4rxNIF8a00Ac6IGiI/edit?usp=sharing)) the required battery mass and motor mass can be solved for within 0.01% of the theoretical value in 10 interations for ranges up to ten times larger than the assumed payload of 150 kg.
+Using Euler's linear method of numerical integration (method shown [here](https://docs.google.com/spreadsheets/d/170VYNoF4OTg8ZG605DoPC1EO5k4rxNIF8a00Ac6IGiI/edit?usp=sharing)) the required battery mass and motor mass can be solved for within 0.01% of the theoretical value in 10 interation for ranges up to ten times larger than the assumed payload of 150 kg.
+A future model may implement these mass calculations in order to more intelligently explore the design space

 <!-- Image isn't in images/ ...
 <p align="center">Image of Mass Convergence at 1500 kg</p>